How Pavement Conditions Are Rated

 The Eugene Public Works Department has kept close track of pavement conditions for more than 20 years.
 Every section of improved street is inspected on a regular basis, and the results are entered into a computerized pavement management system (PMS).

 PMS data, which often is verified by detailed Engineering inspections, is used to schedule preventive maintenance, prioritize paving projects, and determine future costs, including the "backlog" of paving repair projects, currently estimated at more than $150 million.

-Condition of Your Street If you’re interested in the condition of your street, contact Public Works Maintenance at 541-682-4800.
-A member of the Surface Operations Section can tell you what the OCI rating is and what specific paving treatments are recommended.
+If you’re interested in the condition of your street, contact Public Works Maintenance at 541-682-4800.
+A member of the Surface Operations Section can tell you what the PCI rating is and what specific paving treatments are recommended.